Most probable path of an active Brownian particle: Onsager--Machlup variational principle

 This section presents a framework for calculating the most probable path of the ABP using the OM integral and its variational principle.
-This principle leads to equations that determine the most probable path for the transition between arbitrary initial and final states.
+This principle leads to equations determining the most probable path for the transition between the arbitrary initial and final states.